tshepang/blog/content/1 more machine, 2 less.md

 tags = ['hardware']
 +++

-Since I\'ve departed from previous job, I\'ve lost access to [two machines], but more than made up for it by acquiring an Acer Travelmate 6592, a feature-rich laptop complete with wireless connectivity (802.11a/b/g), Bluetooth, card readers, fingerprint scanner, webcam,
+Since I've departed from previous job, I've lost access to [two machines], but more than made up for it by acquiring an Acer Travelmate 6592, a feature-rich laptop complete with wireless connectivity (802.11a/b/g), Bluetooth, card readers, fingerprint scanner, webcam,